fd4s/fs2-kafka/docs/consumers.md

 There is also `KafkaConsumer.resource` for when it's preferable to work with `Resource`.
 Both these functions create an underlying Java Kafka consumer and start work in the background to support record streaming.
 In addition, they both also guarantee resource cleanup (closing the Kafka consumer and stopping background work).

-In the example above, we simply create the consumer and then immediately shutdown after resource cleanup. [`KafkaConsumer`][kafkaconsumer] supports much of the Java Kafka consumer functionality in addition to record streaming, but for streaming records, we first have to subscribe to a topic.
+In the example above, we simply create the consumer and then immediately shutdown after resource cleanup. @:api(fs2.kafka.KafkaConsumer) supports much of the Java Kafka consumer functionality in addition to record streaming, but for streaming records, we first have to subscribe to a topic.

 ## Topic Subscription